-The WEATHERPAK MTR hazmat weather station incorporates all of the features above that make WEATHERPAK the number one choice of professional responders, and much more:
+The WEATHERPAK RESPONSE hazmat weather station incorporates all of the features above that make WEATHERPAK the number one choice of professional responders, and much more:

 User customizable Log files are stored for 30 days and can be exported through the user interface.